slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 For our example, we extract patient summaries from PubMed and label those that had COVID-19 vs. not COVID-19.
 Sentences are used to create word embeddings, and the embeddings are trained as part of a neural network to perform a classification task.
 By training the embeddings, the computer will learn if there are any meaningful relationships between the words in the text.

 Pre-requisites:
-1. Familiarity with Azure services
+1. Familiarity with Azure data services
 2. Python
 3. Basic knowledge of NLP